-Bubbling or blistering in newly applied paint is an indication of a problem with the bond between the new coating and the surface.
-This is usually a problem with latex paints more than with alkyd or oil.
-In addition, shiny finishes like semi-gloss and eggshell are more likely to bubble than flat latex.
+Bubbling or blistering in newly applied paint is often an indication of a problem with the bond between the new coating and the wall or ceiling surface.
+It may also be a case of the old paint bubbling up as it gets wet, revealing a bonding problem in the original coating.
+Bubbling is usually a problem with latex paints more than with alkyd or oil.
+In addition, shiny finishes like semi-gloss and eggshell are more likely to bubble than flat latex paint.

 Immediately skim the excess mud from the surface to leave a thin covering over the damage.
-Hold the knife at about a 30° angle and press down hard, but not hard enough to dig into the surface, as you skim from one side to the other without stopping.
+Hold the knife at about a 30° angle and press down hard, but not hard enough to dig into the surface.
+Skim from one side to the other without stopping.
 Scrape the collected mud from the knife onto the rim of a mud pan and continue skimming the remaining mud in parallel strokes, cleaning the knife after each stroke.

 Ignore any ridges left between the rows by the edges of the knife blade, these will be removed later.
 Around the perimeter of the patch, skim the mud as thin as possible to help blend it into the surrounding wall.
 Let the mud set for about 30 minutes.

 When the mud is dry, scrape off any ridges using the joint knife to cut them off with upward strokes of the blade.
 Also lightly sand the whole patch if necessary to smooth out any other bumps or protrusions before applying another coat.
 At the edges of the patch, sand to feather the mud with the surrounding surface.

 Wipe the sanding dust off with a damp rag and apply a second coat of mud, skimming perpendicular to the first coat.
 If you skimmed the first coat horizontally, apply the next with vertical strokes.
 This will help to level out the surface.